 Time4Learning is so effective that very little intervention is required.
 This works great if you're homeschooling multiple children.

 It’s important to teach math in a sequence that allows children to progressively build understandings, skills, and confidence.
 Quality teaching and curriculum follows a quality sequence.

 Time4Learning teaches a comprehensive math program so that your child progresses at a steady comfortable pace.
 Children are placed in the sequence based on their current skills.
 Math becomes fun.
 Parents can participate and watch how new concepts are introduced progressively and mastered through practice.
+Time4MathFacts, included in the curriculum, provides practice in foundational math skills that is necessary for success.
 Let your child start learning today.
 Want to know more?
 Try the demos of math lessons.

 Interactive Math Education – How to Blend Fun with Education